BuilderIO/builder/packages/react/examples/next-js/README.md

 ### Create an account

-Frist things first, if you don't yet have one, create an account at [Builder.io](https://builder.io)
+Frist things first, if you don't yet have one, create a free account at [Builder.io](https://builder.io)

 ### To install